ChangeWindows/Content/api.md

 release_iot | Stable release for IoT build. | Available
 preview_server | Preview release for Server build. | Available
 release_server | Stable release for Server build. | Available
-preview_holographic | Preview release for Holographic build. | To be added release_holographic | Stable release for Holographic build. | To be added minilog_desktop | The minilog contains a quick overview for everything new in this build for the desktop. | Available minilog_mobile | The minilog contains a quick overview for everything new in this build for Mobile. | Available minilog_xbox | The minilog contains a quick overview for everything new in this build for Xbox. | Available minilog_iot | The minilog contains a quick overview for everything new in this build for IoT. | Available minilog_server | The minilog contains a quick overview for everything new in this build for Server. | Available minilog_holographic | The minilog contains a quick overview for everything new in this build for Holographic. | To be added announcement_desktop | The url to Microsofts official announcement of this build for desktop. | Available announcement_mobile | The url to Microsofts official announcement of this build for Mobile. | Available announcement_xbox | The url to Microsofts official announcement of this build for Xbox. | Available announcement_iot | The url to Microsofts official announcement of this build for IoT. | Available announcement_server | The url to Microsofts official announcement of this build for Server. | Available announcement_holographic | The url to Microsofts official announcement of this build for Holographic. | To be added
+preview_holographic | Preview release for Holographic build. | Available
+release_holographic | Stable release for Holographic build. | Available
+minilog_desktop | The minilog contains a quick overview for everything new in this build for the desktop. | Available minilog_mobile | The minilog contains a quick overview for everything new in this build for Mobile. | Available minilog_xbox | The minilog contains a quick overview for everything new in this build for Xbox. | Available minilog_iot | The minilog contains a quick overview for everything new in this build for IoT. | Available minilog_server | The minilog contains a quick overview for everything new in this build for Server. | Available minilog_holographic | The minilog contains a quick overview for everything new in this build for Holographic. | Available announcement_desktop | The url to Microsofts official announcement of this build for desktop. | Available announcement_mobile | The url to Microsofts official announcement of this build for Mobile. | Available announcement_xbox | The url to Microsofts official announcement of this build for Xbox. | Available announcement_iot | The url to Microsofts official announcement of this build for IoT. | Available announcement_server | The url to Microsofts official announcement of this build for Server. | Available announcement_holographic | The url to Microsofts official announcement of this build for Holographic. | Available

 ## Rings
 **rings** contains all information regarding which build is in which ring.